 10. Rockstore Bar

 Rockstore Bar is slap-bang in the middle of the tourist and hostel centrum in Hanoi’s iconic old quarter.
-When you arrive, it looks like an American style dinner but the further you go, the darker it gets!
-I prefer the colorful upstairs area with the pool table and view of the busy Hanoi streets.
+When you arrive, it looks like an American-style diner but the further you go, the darker it gets!
+I prefer the colorful upstairs area with the pool table and a view of the busy Hanoi streets.
 They also run different theme parties.

 And because it is open at 9 am, you can also go try their breakfast which is pretty good and at least you don’t have to sit on kindergarten plastic furniture there!

 Address: 61 Phố Mã Mây, Hàng Buồm, Hoàn Kiếm, Hà Nội, Vietnam

 Hours: Everyday 9 am – 2 pm

 You cannot go to Hanoi and not visit this crazy Hanoi beer corner (or beer street)!
 Checking out the classy bars is nice but trust me, Hanoi beer corner is something else.
 Take it as a cultural exchange!

 Beer corner is not one of the best bars in Hanoi but rather an area that consists of numbers of bars in 1 spot.
 It doesn’t need much explanation though.
 Every night, young locals and hundreds of travelers (mostly backpackers) arrive on to make it as you go outdoor bars in the old quarter to sit on plastic stools, drink beer and people watch!